 What adhesive will stick to brick?

-Gorilla Glue is a great way to stick things to brick temporarily.
+Gorilla Glue (click to check current price on Amazon) is a great way to stick things to brick temporarily.

 4.5 stars, hundreds of reviews and being an Amazon’s Choice product confirm this is a great product.